justusthane/vSphereAutomationScripts/README.md

 Once pp is installed, packaging the installer is as simple as `pp -o install install.source.pl`.
 The modules used are also present in the `modules` directory, but this is just for development.

+### Project structure & file descriptions
+- `CONFIG.ini.default`: Contains default configuration files.
+This must be manually copied and renamed to "CONFIG.ini", which is then read by the installer.
+- `install`: Used to install/update the project.
+This is a binary version of `install.source.pl`, packaged using the "pp Perl Packer" and contains any prerequisite Perl modules used by the installer.
+- `install.source.pl`: Source code for the installer.
+Although this can be used directly (instead of `./install`), any prerequisite Perl modules must be manually installed first.
+- `modules`: Contains Perl dependencies used by the installer.
+These are not used once the project is installed, as the dependencies are all packaged into the binary `./install` installer.
+This is only present for development purposes.
+- `scripts`: Contains the scripts that do all the actual work.
+During installation, these get copied to their install destination, probably /usr/local/bin/vsphereAutomaton/.
+    - `DRSGroupMgmt.ps1`: PowerShell script which performs the automated DRS group management.
+This gets called by `DRSGroupMgmt.py`.
+    - `DRSGroupMgmt.py`: Wrapper script which retrieves credentials from the *vsphereAutomationCredentialServer* service and then calls `DRSGroupMgmt.ps1`.
+    - `credentialServer.py`: Runs as a systemd service.
+Requests a password from the user at start, and then services the password when requested via a Unix socket.
+    - `snapshotReport.ps1`: PowerShell script which performs the snapshot report.
+This gets called by `snapshotReport.py`.
+    - `snapshotReport.py`: Wrapper script which retrieves credentials from the *vsphereAutomationCredentialServer* service and then calls `snapshotReport.ps1`.
+- `systemd`: Contains the systemd unit files.
+Everything in this directory gets copied to `/etc/systemd/system` upon installation.
+    - `vsphereAutomationCredentialServer.service`: Responsible for running `credentialServer.py`.
+Runs continuously.
+    - `vsphereDRSGroupMgmt.service`: Responsible for running `DRSGroupMgmt.py`.
+Only runs when started by the associated systemd timer, and stops after running.
+    - `vsphereDRSGroupMgmt.timer`: Starts the associated systemd service on a schedule.
+    - `vsphereSnapshotReport.service`: Responsible for running `snapshotReport.py`.
+Only runs when started by the associated systemd timer, and stops after running.
+    - `vsphereSnapshotReport.timer`: Starts the associated systemd service on a schedule.
+- `test.pl`: Used for testing perl code, not important to the project.
+- `test.py`: Used for testing python code, not important to the project.

 ## Known Issues
 - [Every time the PowerShell scripts run they print a lot of ugly messages to journalctl](https://cc-gitlab.confederationcollege.ca/techservices/vsphereautomationscripts/-/issues/9).
 This does not impact the operation though.